alvaroemmanuel/Resume/source/markdown/resume.md

 ### Project Team Leader

 ## Profile
-IT project team leader, with nine years of professional experience in Development, Quality Assurance and Business Analysis, detail-oriented, with excellent communication skills.
+IT project team leader, with 10 years of professional experience in Development, Quality Assurance and Business Analysis, detail-oriented, with excellent communication skills.
 </header>

 <div id="main">